Casey Tunturi

 Notice: This page documents verifiable events for public awareness.
 Content complies with applicable laws, including Canada's Online Harms Act; flagged material will be reviewed and addressed as required.
 Learn more about our compliance policy →

 On April 10, 2025, the United States Supreme Court issued a unanimous order in Noem v.
-Abrego Garcia directing the Trump administration to "facilitate" the return of Kilmar Armando Abrego Garcia, a Salvadoran man who had been illegally deported and imprisoned in El Salvador.
-The government's subsequent refusal to fully comply with the Court's directive represents an unprecedented constitutional crisis, marking the first instance in modern history where the Executive Branch has openly defied a Supreme Court order.
+Abrego Garcia (24A949) directing the Trump administration to "facilitate" the return of Kilmar Armando Abrego Garcia, a Salvadoran man who had been illegally deported and imprisoned in El Salvador.
+The government's subsequent refusal to fully comply with the Court's directive represents an unprecedented constitutional crisis.

 Chronology of Constitutional Crisis